daohoangson/flutter_widget_from_html/docs/migration.md

 </td></tr></table>

 - `BuildMetadata` and `BuildTree` have been merged together so the callback signatures no longer require two arguments
-- he roles of the callbacks are mostly the same, but we've changed their names to make them easier to understand
+- The roles of the callbacks are mostly the same, but we've changed their names to make them easier to understand
 - The `defaultStyles` callback still has the same signature, but now the styles are added at the end of the list instead of the beginning
 - `onTree` is now `onParsed` and allow you to return a new tree
 - `onWidgets` is now `onRenderBlock`, and children widgets have been parsed into a single `WidgetPlaceholder`.
 This callback can wrap the placeholder or returning a new one as needed

+### BuildOp.inline

+In this version, we've introduce a new factory to simplify the rendering of custom inline widgets.
+If you were previously using `onTree` along with `detach`, `insertAfter`, or `insertBefore` for this purpose, we suggest giving `BuildOp.inline` a try for a more app developer friendly approach.
+As we continue improving things in the future, `BuildOp.inline` should be kept up to date and running smoothly.

 ## TextStyleHtml